General Hunting Laws

 Leashed Dog Tracking License

 A license is available which allows the tracking of wounded deer, moose, and bear with dogs.
-The fee for this license is in addition to a one time application fee of $25. $81 for three years.
+The fee for this license is $81 for 3 years and is in addition to a one-time application fee of $25.
 A person who holds a valid license may charge a fee for dog tracking services without having to hold a guide’s license, as long as that is the only service provided.
-Contact MDIFW for details.
+Find the application form here.